Congo, Republic of

 Companies subject to the actual tax regime are required to file their tax returns and pay their taxes and duties online.
 Failure to comply with this obligation is subject to a penalty equal to 10% of the amount to be declared.

-The payment of taxes, duties, fees and customs duties shall be made, for localities that do not have a one-stop shop, according to the common law procedure.
+For localities that do not have a one-stop shop, the payment of taxes, duties, fees, and customs duties shall be made according to the common law procedure.